kiyagak/Splunk-Portfolio/EC2-Install.md

+## Objective

+I am going to install Splunk Enterprise on an AWS EC2 instance.
+I also need to make the EC2 instance with the right system requirements so that Splunk Enterprise can work without error.
+Network access controls must also be configured to allow Splunk Enterprise to work properly.

-Install Splunk on AWS EC2 Ubuntu Instance
+## Install Splunk on AWS EC2 Ubuntu Instance

-Create a Free AWS account:
+Create a Free AWS account here: https://aws.amazon.com/free/
-https://aws.amazon.com/free/

-Splunk system requirements based on AWS EC2 instances:
+Splunk Enterprise's system requirements based on AWS EC2 instances:
 - 2vCPUs
 - at least 4GB RAM
 - 30GiB of storage

+## Launch the Ubuntu EC2 Instance

 Launch an Ubuntu EC2 instance: